separk924/Jewett-Digitization-OCR/README.md

       java -Xms128m -Xmx1024m -jar jTessBoxEditor.jar
       ```

    c.
-Click on Tools tab, and then click on Merge Tiff option to create tiff files one-by-one for each line image file, and name it with this format:
+Click on the Tools drop-down tab at the top, and then click on the Merge Tiff option to create tiff files one-by-one for each line image file, and name it with this format:

       [fontname].[langname].[expN].tif
       For example: